samuelwilliams413/samuelwilliams413.github.io/chukchuk/wb_rules.md

     - **Monk**: Get that weeb shit out of here
     - **EK/Battlemage**: Fighter/MU (Wizard or Runespeaker)
     - **AT/assassin/spellblade/jedi**: Fighter/MU (Illusionist)
+- **Staring equipment**: Every character always has with them (this does not contribute to encumbrance):
+        - camping equipment
+        - a utility knife
+        - a tinderbox
+        - two sets of clothes

 **Languages**